iszczesniak/cpp/generic/index.md

   *Static polymorphism does not introduce overhead at run-time.*

 * In **object-oriented programming** we use the interface of a base class and virtual functions.
-In *run-time*, when calling a virtual function for a given object, an implementation of a virtual function is chosen depending on the type of the object.
+At *run-time*, when calling a virtual function for a given object, an implementation of a virtual function is chosen depending on the type of the object.
 This way of choosing an implementation is called **dynamic polymorphism** (aka *run-time